 Image Credit: DC Comics

 The current run of Red Hood and the Outlaws does not appear to be out with Lobdell.
 Despite the author leaving, his wording seems to suggest someone will carry on with the series.
 At 50 issues, the series is a mainstay for DC comics since 2011.
 Jason Todd leads The Outlaws, a group that includes Princess Koriand’r and Roy Harper as Arsenal.
-The series, created by Lobdell and Kenneth Rocafort, does a great job of including other popular DC characters in organic ways.
+The series, created by Lobdell and Kenneth Rocafort, does a great job of including other popular DC comics characters from across the timeline in organic ways.
 The series is a favorite of many DC fans, but some stopped reading following years and years of Lobdell’s allegations.

 Thanks for reading Comic Years for all things comics, TV, and pop culture.

 Featured Image Credit: DC Comics